univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

-A hash sum is calculated for each logged data record and also logged in the :file:`daemon.info` section of the Syslog service.
+A hash sum is calculated for each logged data record and also logged in the :file:`daemon.info` section of the syslog service.

 As of :uv:erratum:`4.4x536` the respective transaction ID of the entry is added to the file :file:`/var/log/univention/directory-logger.log` before each